 Preheat your oven to 350 degrees F. Brush a 9-inch x 13-inch baking dish with 1 tablespoon of melted butter.
 Set the dish on top of the stove to keep the butter warm.

 To the bowl of a stand mixer fitted with the dough hook attachment, add the yeast, milk, and honey.
 Stir the ingredients a little to mix them up and help dissolve the yeast.
-Let sit for 3 minutes to allow yeast to bloom (it'll get foamy and smell like yeast).
+Let sit for 3 minutes to allow the yeast to bloom.

 Add the salt to the dough and mix for 3 minutes on medium speed.
 The dough will have formed a ball and have a slightly sticky texture.
 (If you press your finger on the dough and pull it away a little will stick.)

-Place the rolls in your prepared baking dish pinched side down.
-It's okay if they touch just don't pack them in too tightly.
 Bake for 15 to 17 minutes or until the rolls are golden brown on top.
-If the tops begin to brown too quickly cover the rolls loosely with tin foil.
+If the tops begin to brown too quickly cover the rolls loosely with foil.

 Carefully remove the rolls from the oven and brush with the remaining 1 tablespoon of melted butter.
-Serve immediately or at room temperature.
+Serve warm or at room temperature.
 Store in an airtight container.

 You can make these rolls the night before!
 Prepare the recipe as written.
 Once the rolls are in the pan, cover them with plastic wrap and refrigerate.
 In the morning, take off the plastic wrap, and let the glass baking dish sit on the counter to warm up.
 (This way it won't shatter in the hot oven.
 If you're using a metal pan, go right to baking.)
 Then bake the rolls in a preheated oven for 17 to 20 minutes until golden brown on top and cooked through.